 If you want to keep your wood pallets (and outdoor furniture made from pallets) protected, always keep them in a dry area protected from external elements like rain, snow, and sun rays.

 Particularly to prevent your pallets from rotting, you should follow these techniques when storing them for long-term:

 1- Allow proper airflow

-Keeping the storage area ventilated will allow proper airflow and will certainly keep your pallets stay fresh for long.
+Keeping the storage area ventilated will allow proper airflow and will certainly keep your pallets stay fresh for a long.

-So regardless of where you keep them (indoor or outdoor) make sure that the air moves through the boards freely to dry them out.
+So regardless of where you keep them (indoor or outdoor), make sure that the air moves through the boards freely to dry them out.

-2- Avoid direct contact of ground
+2- Avoid direct contact with the ground